microsoft/mu_feature_dfci/DfciPkg/Docs/QemuQ35Pkg/ReadMe.md

 The QemuQ35Pkg virtual system is used by Project Mu for various testing activities, and had setting set a certain way for that test environment.
-For Dfci testing, some of the hard coded defaults need to be changed before we install the OS.
+For DFCI testing, some of the hard coded defaults need to be changed before we install the OS.

 Here are the keyboard shortcuts for the Microsoft Surface like FrontPage: